 Examples:

-• Unexpected transitions – use visuals, allow time and talk the child through it.
+- Unexpected transitions – use visuals, allow time and talk the child through it.

-• Perseverative speech – use visuals, a sensory diet, ample time to transition, calming activities.
+- Perseverative speech – use visuals, a sensory diet, ample time to transition, calming activities.

-• Have a backup plan – if the child does not calm down or becomes aggressive, leave the room.
+- Have a backup plan – if the child does not calm down or becomes aggressive, leave the room.

 Finally, it is very important to pursue support and guidance following a critical incident.
-This debriefing is critical for framing the event and to the process of moving forward.
-The debriefing literature also suggests that a one-shot approach to debriefing might allow the person to feel better in the short term, but on-going support is considered best practice.
+This debriefing is critical for framing the event and for the process of moving forward.
+The debriefing literature also suggests that a one-shot approach to debriefing might allow the person to feel better in the short term, but ongoing support is considered best practice.
 It is important to note that there is nothing in the literature that suggests that the same person needs to be involved in all aspects of CISM so there might be one person that is involved in helping to create the pre-crisis plan and another that will serve as support for the subsequent phases.

 It can also be important to debrief with the child.
 This is unique to each child and will be dependent on what aspects they can understand and the reinforcers of the behavior.
-It will often still rest with the mother on determining the antecedents and the associated behavior.
+It will often still rest with the mother to determine the antecedents and the associated behavior.
 If the purpose of the behavior is attention seeking then a long debrief would not be recommended as this could reinforce the behavior.
 Again talking with someone about this would be important.

 Summary